Public Health Cigarette Smoking Act: Origins

 The Public Health Cigarette Smoking Act was one of the major bills resulting from the 1964 report by the surgeon general, Luther Terry.
-The report found that lung cancer and chronic bronchitis are causally related to cigarette smoking.
+The report which was a request from President John F. Kennedy, found that lung cancer and chronic bronchitis are causally related to cigarette smoking.
+It was the first Surgeon General’s report of the many to follow.
 Congress previously passed the Cigarette Labeling and Advertising Act in 1965; requiring that all cigarette packages sold in the United States carry a health warning.
 But after a recommendation by the Federal Trade Commission, the Public Health Cigarette Smoking Act amended the 1965 law so that the warnings are made in the name of the surgeon general.

 One of the major advocates of the cigarette advertising ban was the Federal Communications Commission.
 The FCC argued that since the topic of smoking is controversial, numerous TV and radio stations continued to break the Fairness Doctrine when airing these commercials because they did not give equal time to the opposing viewpoint that smoking is dangerous.